tonimelisma/Relay-Android/PRD.md

 - Parse sender + body from each received message
 - Append message to an in-app list (RecyclerView or simple list)
 - Register a `BroadcastReceiver` for MMS notifications (`WAP_PUSH_RECEIVED` with `application/vnd.wap.mms-message`) and surface a minimal entry
-- Add a manual "Scan SMS/MMS/RCS" button to query `content://sms` (inbox), `content://mms` (+ `content://mms/part`, `content://mms/<id>/addr`), and heuristically surface RCS (incl. best-effort `content://im/chat` where accessible)
+- Heuristic RCS surfaced via MMS DB content types and best-effort `content://im/chat` where accessible

 **Deliverable:**
 SMS and MMS notifications are persisted directly into Room via receivers triggering repository ingest on a background thread.
-Manual scan shows recent SMS, MMS (text parts + sender), and any heuristic RCS entries.
 UI observes changes reactively via ViewModel.

 ---